jwjacobson/oopmanor/README.md

 In the game, you play an adventurer who just arrived at OOP Manor, looking for the fabled Object.
 Will you succeed where others failed?

-Gameplay is standard for a text adventure: walk from room to room, read descriptions, take and manipulate objects, solve puzzles, laugh at my jokes!
+Gameplay is standard for a text adventure: walk from room to room, read descriptions, take and manipulate items, solve puzzles, laugh at my jokes!
 I don't know how elaborate it will be, but the OOP approach means once the formal groundwork is laid, adding more rooms/items/puzzles will be relatively easy.

 The game is not yet playable.